influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 ##### Stats

 Internal statistics about Kapacitor can also be emitted to an Influx database.
-How often and to where the statistics are emitted can be configured in the `[stats]` table grouping.
+The collection frequency and the database to where the statistics are emitted can be configured in the `[stats]` table grouping.

 **Example 10 &ndash; Stats configuration**